eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadControlLoop receives a new workload state and the `WorkloadInstanceName` of the workload state is equal to the `WorkloadInstanceName` of the workload the WorkloadControlLoop manages, then the WorkloadControlLoop shall send the workload state to the AgentManager.
+When the WorkloadControlLoop receives a new valid workload state for its workload it manages, then the WorkloadControlLoop shall send the workload state to the AgentManager.

 Rationale:
 The AgentManager requires the knowledge about the workload states of all workloads.